🥂Katelynn's Getting Married! 👰🏻Availability will be reduced in June 📆~ Contact Katelynn for referrals. 📩

 Both Gua Sha and Scraping may result in short-term skin reddening or tenderness, and visible petechiae.
 These marks are a normal part of the process, indicating increased microcirculation and tissue response.
 They typically fade within a few days, though in some individuals, they may last up to a week or two.
 Discomfort is generally mild and temporary, similar to post-exercise muscle soreness.

-While skin breakage is not the goal, there is a slight risk it could occur, which increases the possibility of infection.
-Therefore, proper tool sterilization is essential and communication with your therapist if you have any increased risks.
+While skin breakage is not the goal, there is a slight risk it could occur with already damaged skin (like sunburn, or acne), which increases the possibility of infection.
+Therefore, proper tool sterilization is essential (I handwash AND use lysol wipes) and communicating if you have any increased risks or questions.

 Aftercare recommendations for Scraping & Gua Sha include: